thinkingjimmy/Learning-Prompt/docs/ai-101/best-practice/learning/learning-IELTS.md

 ---
 sidebar_position: 0
-description: Using AI to Prepare for the IELTS Exam
+description: Learn how to use AI to prepare for the IELTS speaking exam with this informative article by JimmyWong.
+Discover how AI tools can help you excel in each section of the exam, from self-introduction to answering personal questions and task cards.
 keywords: [IELTS, AI, spoken language exam, machine learning, artificial intelligence, artificial intelligence learning, machine learning learning, how to prepare for IELTS speaking exam, preparing AI for IELTS, preparing for A, PoleStar Chat, AI Tool, best practices in AI, AI use case, AI application case, AI application scenario, AI application practical experience]
 ---